 - Eating his own poop.

-- Aggression towards people, dogs, or other animals.
+- Aggression toward people, dogs, or other animals.

-Punishment or aversive techniques will do little to stop these anxious dog behaviors because punishment does not address the source of the behavior, which is the dog’s anxiety.
-Suppression of these displacement behaviors through pain and dominance methods makes the problem worse because pain will only cause the dog to become even more anxious.
+Punishment or aversive techniques will do little to stop these anxious dog behaviors in the long-run, because punishment does not address the source of the problem, which is the dog’s anxiety.
+In fact, suppression of these displacement behaviors, through pain and dominance methods, will make the problem worse, because pain increases stress and uncertainty.

 Dog Anxiety Solution 1 – Desensitization

-If our dog is able to focus on us and stay calm, we reward that behavior with a very high priority treat.
+If my dog is able to focus and stay in-control, I reward him with a very high priority treat.
 For desensitization purposes, I usually bust out the really good stuff.
-I try to pick a highly aromatic/smelly treat that my dog loves but does not usually get to eat.
-The smell will help to engage my dog’s nose and further distract him from the anxiety stimulus.
+I try to pick a highly aromatic or smelly treat that my dog loves, but does not usually get to eat.
+The smell will help to engage his nose, and further distract him from the source of his anxiety.

-If my dog is calm and able to accept treats and interact with me, then I slowly raise the strength of the problem stimulus.
-I make sure to go very slowly and make each session fun, rewarding, and short.
+When he is comfortable with this exercise, is calm, and able to follow simple commands, I very slowly raise the strength of the problem stimulus.
+I make each session short, fun, and very rewarding.

 Dog Anxiety Solution 2 – Calm Environment

-Another important aspect of helping an anxious dog is to create a calm environment for him in his daily life.
+Another important aspect of helping an anxious dog, is to create a calm and predictable environment for him, in his daily life.

-- Fixed routine – Set a fixed schedule for feeding, walking, play-time, leaving the house, coming home, etc. Also establish some fixed rules and a consistent way to enforce those rules.
-A very fixed routine and rule-set mean that our dog knows exactly what to expect from us, and also what we expect from him in return.
+- Fixed routine – I set a fixed schedule for feeding, walking, play-time, leaving the house, coming home, and more.
+I also establish a fixed set of rules, and a consistent way of enforcing them.
+A very fixed routine and rule-set, helps our dog understand what to expect from us, and also what we expect from him in return.
 Greater certainty reduces anxiety and stress.

-- Relaxing massage – Some trainers suggest giving our dog a massage to help him stay calm and relaxed.
-There is also the special TTouch massage method which uses circular finger motions across the entire body of the dog.
+- Relaxing massage – Some trainers suggest giving our dog a massage to help him relax.
+There is also the special TTouch massage method, which uses circular finger motions to help relax our dog’s body.

-I tried the TTouch method briefly on my Shiba Inu but it did not seem to have much of an effect on him.
-Desensitization exercises together with a fixed and calm routine helped us most.
+I tried the TTouch method briefly on my Shiba Inu, but it did not seem to have much of an effect on him.
+Desensitization exercises, together with a fixed routine and consistent rules, helped us most.

 Dog Anxiety Solution 3 – Calming Equipment